This post: How this one tradition helps our family celebrate autumn in a delightfully meaningful way.

 The festivities leave an ache this time, but I cherish the memories.

-This November, our Thanksgiving tree is wrapped in much love and gratitude.
+This year, like every year, our Thanksgiving tree is wrapped in much love and gratitude.

 And a lifetime of memories.

 I’ve had lots of friends ask about our Thanksgiving tree when they visit our home, or see pictures I’ve shared on social media.

 Here’s a really simple tutorial on how to create your own:

 This is what I used to create our Thanksgiving Tree:

 - 3 six-foot leaf garlands